TheCrossboneColonies/SkelUtil/README.md

 # ActionBarAPI
 ActionBarAPI static methods.
 Should be self explanatory. <br/> The MutableBoolean method allows for action bar messages to be sent while the MutableBoolean passed in remains true.

+# ConfigUpdater
+TO BE REMOVED.
+Not useful anymore

 # Cloud Command Framework
 https://github.com/Incendo/cloud